To

 (The preposition to defines a healthy life.)

-(The preposition for defines the action traveling abroad.)
+(The preposition for defines the action travelling abroad.)

 So, to and for can have different meanings and functions depending on whether they define the noun or the action related to it.